 …… there was ice.
-In the last great Ice Age, Ireland was covered in rock-crushing sheets of ice over 3,000m thick – that’s three kilometers!
+In the last great Ice Age, Ireland was covered in rock-crushing sheets of ice over a kilometer thick.
 As the great masses of ice started to melt and drift into the sea, the landscape was scoured, eradicating any remaining evidence of possible earlier human activity.

 The earliest known settlements, then, date from the Mesolithic (Middle Stone Age) period, from about 8000 – 7000BC.
 These earliest people were hunter-gatherers, living on shellfish, fish, birds, wild boar, nuts, and berries.
 They lived in small camps around the coast or along lake and river banks, as the interior of the country was covered in dense forest.
 They used sharp flakes of flint wedged in wooden shafts as harpoons and arrows, and also as knives and scrapers.
 We can tell from post holes that their shelters were circular, formed of branches bent inwards to form a dome, with a fire pit dug into the earth in the centre of the hut.
 Little else is known of these mysterious figures who populated the country for about 4,000 years.
 The spreading of new technologies across Europe and the arrival of new settlers to Ireland heralded the end of the Mesolithic and the dawn of a new age – the Neolithic (New Stone Age).